 The initial requirements specification phase is crucial for a successful re-platforming project.
 With this, you must ensure that the requirements are defined and match exactly what you need.
 After all, the scoping of a project will directly influence the timeliness of delivery, the budget and or the costs, and the quality of work.
 If a project isn’t scoped correctly or if there are assumptions left unanswered, you will likely face a scope creep which will result in additional costs and time.

-After the requirements gathering face, your new site must be designed.
+After you’ve gathered the requirements, your new site must be designed.
 Even when you decide to migrate ‘as is’, a design phase is necessary to accommodate for adjustments resulting from the new platform’s characteristics.
 Ensure that you create a new, unique site experience which matches your brand identity.

 Then you need to think carefully about the data that you want to migrate.
-Prepare your data before a full migration as the data requirements will be different with a new platform.
+Prepare your data before a full migration as the requirements will be different with a new platform.
 Create a sample set of data to test migration scripts.
-This will also help you create an iterative process of migration which you’ll need to make sure the latest products, prices, customers, URLs and potentially orders are available in your new platform.
+This will also help you to create an iterative process of migration which you’ll need to make sure the latest products, prices, customers, URLs and, potentially, orders are available in your new platform.

 2 – Find your local hero

-Migrating your platform cannot be done without that one (or sometimes two) person(s) in your organisation who know every detail about the existing setup, customisations implemented over the years and the back-end system landscape.
-Make sure you free time for your local hero to support or lead the migration project in all phases.
-Without his or her dedication you will find that you have quite some questions remaining unanswered in the scoping or requirements phase and you are very likely to not get the quality and overall result of what your business needs.
+Migrating your platform cannot be done without the people in your organisation who know every detail about the existing setup, the customisations implemented over the years, and the back-end system landscape.
+Make sure you free time for your local heroes to support or lead the migration project in all phases.
+Without their dedication, you will find that you have questions remaining unanswered in the scoping or requirements phase, and you’re very likely not to get the quality and overall result that your business needs.

 3 – Focus on money pages

 A typical e-commerce site has hundreds or even thousands of pages.
-You will find that not all of them are equally important as only a subset is responsible for the revenue you make on your site.
-Make sure that you don’t lose money and traffic at migration by first identifying your money pages and then put full focus on them.
-For these pages content, navigation structure, URLs, metadata should be migrated one on one.
-Focus on money pages is the smart thing to do during migration as the return on investment is much higher.
+You will find that not all of them are equally important, as only a subset is responsible for the revenue you make on your site.
+Make sure that you don’t lose money and traffic when migrating by first identifying your money pages.
+Then put full focus on them.
+For these pages, content, navigation structure, URLs and metadata should be migrated one on one.
+Focusing on money pages is the smart thing to do during migration, as the return on investment is much higher.

 4 – No need to migrate passwords

-Migrating customers from one platform to another can get cumbersome when corresponding passwords are encrypted with undisclosed salts or encryptions schemes unsupported in the new platform.
-Instead of spending a lot of time solving these issues you could decide to turn something, potentially negative, into something positive.
+Migrating customers from one platform to another can be cumbersome when corresponding passwords are encrypted with undisclosed salts or encryptions schemes unsupported in the new platform.
+Instead of spending a lot of time solving these issues, you could decide to turn something potentially negative, into something positive.
 Let your customers recreate passwords the first time they come to your new platform.
 Creating a campaign around it will attract customers so that you turn the hassle of password migration into a marketing opportunity.

 5 – No Dip Team